johanbook/microk8s-auth0-example-stack/README.md

-# microk8s-example-stack
+# microk8s-auth0-example-stack

-This is a PoC for a microk8s stack using Traefik IngressRoute as ingress controller.
+This is a [microk8s](https://microk8s.io/) stack that uses Traefik IngressRoute as ingress controller.
+Auth0 is used for global authentication, relying on Traefik's `forwardAuth` middleware.

 ## Installing